 Add in the latifondo system, and you’ve got a bit of a mess.
 Or, a whole big mess, unless you happen to be a landowner, and then you might just have it made.

 Not the ideal way to spend your life.
 Of course, there aren’t only political and economic issues affecting southern Italy.
 In a word: malaria.
 Transmitted by mosquitos infected by a teeny-tiny, can’t-be-seen-with-the-human-eye parasite (and there are different species), malaria causes flu-like symptoms (and then some).
-When left untreated, like it would have been back in the day, malaria leads to severe symptoms, like coma or death.

 The 1890s weren’t an easy time for Italy.
 Was there ever an easy time in Italy?
 Almost half of children born in Italy wouldn’t make it to their fifth birthday (Encyclopedia Britannica).
 Between malaria, bandits, bad politics, and a host of other reasons, it’s no wonder that people began to leave in search of something better.